Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-Video conferencing has created lots of great job options for interpreters, typically paying up to around $40 per hour.
-You could be doing anything from helping doctors communicate with patients, to being a middle-man in telephone conversations between people speaking different languages.
+Video conferencing has created lots of great job options for interpreters.
+You could be doing anything from helping doctors communicate with patients to being a middle-man in telephone conversations between people speaking different languages.

-As interpreting happens in real-time you need to be efficient and accurate, and able to work under pressure.
-Flawless language skills are also, of course, a must – and sign language is in demand too.
+As interpreting happens in real-time, you need to be efficient and accurate and able to work under pressure.
+Flawless language skills are also, of course, a must – and sign language is in high demand too.

 12. Sales Representative

-Generally speaking, you can either sell or you can’t, but proven past sales experience is usually what businesses hiring are looking for.
-You also need to be persistent and resilient, especially if you’re doing outbound sales.
+Generally speaking, you can either sell or you can’t, but businesses usually look for proven sales experience.
+You also need to be persistent and resilient, especially if you’re making outbound sales.
 Usually, you will be doing a phone-based role, either inbound or outbound, helping customers choose products and persuading them to buy more of them.

-You can find plenty of roles with a search traditional sites for sales jobs and use search filters such as “home” and “remote.”
-You do also see sales roles on freelance boards.
-These are not for the faint-hearted and are sometimes largely (or entirely) commission-based.
+Sales jobs are not for the faint-hearted and are often commission-based.
 So, if you feel like you need to learn more, Udemy has a best-selling course on sales techniques here.

 13. Account Manager

-There’s considerable cross-over between sales rep and account manager roles, but generally an account manager role is more senior, and usually in a business-to-business environment.
-LinkedIn put the average pay of a “key” account manager at an impressive $85,000.
+There’s considerable cross-over between sales rep and account manager roles.
+Still, an account manager role is generally more senior and usually in a business-to-business environment.

 When we put together our list of companies who recruit for work from home jobs, we noticed several account manager jobs with big-name businesses.
 It makes sense for firms to allow people to carry out these roles working from home, as it reduces their overheads and office expenses.